 Like it or not, the COVID19 pandemic has sped up the change that is already taking place in the world.
 If you continue to believe the world will be the same post COVID19, you're in for a rude awakening.
 The world we knew and the world that lies ahead will be completely different.
 Either you can prepare for it or you can get swept under by its current.
 There is no stopping it, only getting ahead of it and riding the wave.

 If you're one of the fortunate few, and you properly prepare for an alternate reality ahead, you can easily ride the momentum of change and come out massively ahead.
 For many though, this won't be the case.
-Most will continue to respond as if nothing is changing.
-In a few years, they’ll wonder why their standard of living has degraded to a point of desperation.
+Most will continue to respond as if nothing is changing and wonder why their standard of living has degraded to a point of desperation.

 The Current State of Affairs

-It's impossible to prepare for the future unless we connect the dots on what's been happening in the past, present, and how it's affecting what lies ahead.
+It's impossible to prepare for the future unless we connect the dots on what's been happening in the past and how it's affecting what lies ahead.
 Now, it's impossible to foresee everything that will happen in the future.
 If that were the case, we'd all be trillionaires.
-But sometimes the writing is on the wall.
-It’s so apparent for those that have been watching, that we can expect it to come to pass with a high degree of certainty.
+But sometimes the writing on the wall is so apparent for those that have been watching, that we can expect it to come to pass with a high degree of certainty.

 Let's take some time to analyze and dissect some changes that are taking place.
 Then we can discuss ways in which we can adequately prepare ourselves to not only survive but thrive economically during the post COVID19 era.